getindiekit/indiekit/docs/concepts.md

 ## Syndication

 Indiekit can be setup to share posts on other social networks, a process sometimes called syndication or [cross-posting](https://indieweb.org/cross-posting).
+[Syndicator plug-ins](plugins/syndicators/index.md) add support for different services.

-Syndicator plug-ins provide this functionality.
 For example, if you want to syndicate your content to Mastodon, you can install the [Mastodon syndicator](plugins/syndicators/mastodon.md):

 ```sh
 npm install @indiekit/syndicator-mastodon